- MBA in Finance vs MBA in Marketing

 Get Access to Latest Updates

-If you have decided to pursue an MBA, the options of the list of MBA specializations available can be a bit overwhelming.
+If you have decided to pursue a Master of Business Administration (MBA) degree, the options of the list of MBA specializations available can be a bit overwhelming.
 There are many things that you have to consider while choosing which area to specialize in.
 You have to keep in mind the earning potential, skill set and the scope of the job.
 To make this task a little easier for you, let’s narrow it down to the two top business fields: marketing and finance and take a look at what they both offer in order to draw a comparison between MBA in Finance and MBA in Marketing.
 In this article, let us compare an MBA in Finance and an MBA in Marketing and try to find out which of the two is better.

 Let's compare MBA in Marketing vs MBA in Finance on the basis of a few parameters as listed and elaborated below: